beenotung/personal-search-engine/README.md

 ## Feature

-- your search queries never leave your own device
+- Your search queries never leave your own device
-- personalized data sample
+- Personalized data sample
-- you have full control over the database and searching logics
+- You have full control over the database and searching logics
+- Support multiple search logics (and, or, not, brackets)

 ## Installation